David-Sharp-13/David-Sharp-13/README.md

 Electrical Engineering Student
 ------------------------------

 Howdy!
 I'm David Sharp, an electrical engineering student at Texas State University.
-I'm looking to pursue a Master's Degree in Biomedical Engineering with a concentration in Neural Engineering.
-My dream is to create a better life for people by combining my skills in electrical engineering and my love for neuroscience.
+I'm looking to pursue a Master's Degree in Electrical Engineering with a concentration in Biomedical Devices/Neuroengineering.
+My dream is to create a better life for people by combining my skills in electrical engineering and my interest in the human body.

 * 🌍  I'm based in San Marcos, TX
 * ✉️  You can contact me at [dsharpintexas7@gmail.com](mailto:dsharpintexas7@gmail.com)